jj5/kickass-crypto/README.md

 infinite recursion which gets aborted by the run-time.
 If you're an expert on such matters the code might do with a review from you.

+Now I will agree that the above code is kind of insane, it's just that it seems to me like there's no avoiding it if we want to be safe.
+We have to explicitly allow the AssertionError exception every single time in every single method just so that assertions remain useful to us as a development tool, and then when we handle other exceptions we want to make some noise about them so we call `catch()`, but the thing is that `catch()` will defer to `do_catch()` which can be overridden by implementers, which means it can throw... so if `catch()` throws we don't want to just do nothing, we want to give the programmer a last chance to learn of their errant code, so we notify that we're going to ignore the exception with a call to `ignore()`, but that will defer to `do_ignore()`, which the programmer could override, and throw from... but if that happens we will just silently ignore such a problem.

+And then if we get through all of that and our function hasn't returned then that's an error situation so we want to notify the error, but `error()` defers to `do_error()` and that could throw, so we wrap in a try-catch block and then do the exception ignore dance again.

+I mean it's all over the top and excessive but it should at least be safe and it meets two
+requirements:

+- exceptions will not leak sensitive data on the call stack.
+- programmers are given the best chance to find out that exceptions or errors are occurring.

 ### The is_() functions for boolean tests

 There are a bunch of functions for testing boolean conditions, and they begin with "is_" and